 ‘When you take songs into classrooms ... you find every child, especially those that are bored or not interested in education ... they do not miss that [singing] class.
 Everybody is in the classroom, active and attentive’ – Zeny Zerfu, World Voice Master Trainer in Ethiopia

-Our World Voice programme enhances children's learning across the curriculum, in countries around the world, through the act of singing.
+The World Voice programme enhances children's learning across the curriculum, in countries around the world, through singing.
 It also empowers and trains teachers to integrate songs into the classroom, resulting in a wide range of benefits – a child’s musicality is improved but also their awareness of other cultures by learning songs from other countries.
-World Voice has reached over 8,000 teachers and 500,000 children worldwide.
-In November 2017, we were delighted to announce multi Grammy Award winning singer Joyce DiDonato as World Voice's Global Ambassador.
-“If I were to have designed my dream project,” she said, “it would have been this.”
+Multi-Grammy Award-winning singer Joyce DiDonato, a former World Voice Global Ambassador, said ‘if I were to have designed my dream project, it would have been this.’

 An increasing body of evidence supports the idea that music, and singing in particular, is hugely effective at helping children learn and improve their health and wellbeing.
 A school in Bradford, in the north of England, revealed that the secret of their dramatic rise in attainment was down to extra music classes for all pupils and incorporating songs and singing into maths, history and other lessons beyond music.

 Visit Sing Up Foundation to find out more about World Voice.